RupertGladstone/CSCICEutils/README.md

 `pip install --user vtk` <br>
 Then go to the directory in which you want to merge your files and run: <br>
 `merge_vtu` <br>

 Notes: <br>
+Uses the python vtk module. <br>
 Creates a premerge directory and stores all the original files there.
 So you can check the merged files worked before you delete the old ones. <br>
 Not recursive: only applies to files in current directory. <br>
-Uses the python vtk module.
+You can optionally give a pvtu filename as a command line argument, in which case it will only merge vtu files corresponding to the given pvtu file.

-On LUMI: <br>
+### On LUMI <br>
-not yet available; file system problems...
+Run `module load cray-python` instead of `module load python-data` <br>
+Apart from that it should function the same as on mahti.